localstack/docs/content/en/user-guide/localstack-enterprise/kubernetes-executor/index.md

 ## EC2 Kubernetes Executor

-LocalStack Enterprise image allows you to run EC2 instances on Kubernetes.
+The LocalStack Enterprise image allows you to run EC2 instances on Kubernetes.
 You can do so by setting the `EC2_VM_MANAGER` environment variable to `kubernetes` in the LocalStack container.

 The following operations are supported: